Student Code of Conduct

 - Not be related to an incident that involved violent behavior

-Submission of a request to seal a conduct record does not guarantee the request will be granted.
-Factors to be considered in review of such requests include, but are not limited to:
+Submission of a request to seal a disciplinary record does not guarantee the request will be granted.
+Factors to be considered in a review of such requests include, but are not limited to:

 - The frequency and quantity of violations on the student's record (typically, only requests involving a single incident will be approved)

 - The severity and impact of the violation(s)

 Moravian University is grateful for the numerous professional resources made freely available by their creators that are continuously consulted to keep this document in line with the best practices in the field of student conduct.
 These include “A Twenty-First Century Model Code,” The NCHERM Group Model Code Project, the Association for Student Conduct Administrators (ASCA), and colleagues and documents from a variety of institutions of higher education.

 Moravian University aspires to be a welcoming and inclusive community that embraces and values the diversity of all members of the campus community.
 We strive to accept the uniqueness of all individuals, and we cultivate an environment that respects, affirms, and defends the dignity of each member of our community.
 We are committed to providing a workplace and educational environment, as well as other benefits, programs, and activities, that are free from discrimination, harassment, and retaliation.